-The Emotional Gauntlet of Raising Meat Chickens & Other Livestock
+The Emotional Gauntlet of Raising Meat Chickens and Other Livestock

 “You’re raising meat chickens?
 You horrible, heartless human.”